eugenkiss/hnclient/README.md

   https://github.com/yusukeshibata/react-pullrefresh/issues/28
   https://github.com/infernojs/inferno/issues/1001
 - If last refresh > 1h, show it in toast bar
-- On click for comment so that all anchors have target _blank?
 - remember scroll position for comments (scroll, go to about, go back)
 - pagination or just more
 - (de)serialisation in requester